seanbaxter/DirectXShaderCompiler/docs/LinkTimeOptimization.rst

 tools during typical build cycles.
 The linker collects this information by looking at the definitions and uses of symbols in native .o files and using symbol visibility information.
 The linker also uses user-supplied information, such as a list of exported symbols.
-LLVM optimizer collects control flow information, data flow information and knows much more about program structure from the optimizer's point of view.
+LLVM37 optimizer collects control flow information, data flow information and knows much more about program structure from the optimizer's point of view.
 Our goal is to take advantage of tight integration between the linker and the optimizer by sharing this information during various linking phases.

-Phase 1 : Read LLVM Bitcode Files
+Phase 1 : Read LLVM37 Bitcode Files
 ---------------------------------

 The linker first reads all object files in natural order and collects symbol information.
-This includes native object files as well as LLVM bitcode files.
+This includes native object files as well as LLVM37 bitcode files.
 To minimize the cost to the linker in the case that all .o files are native object files, the linker only calls ``lto_module_create()`` when a supplied object file is found to not be a native object file.
-If ``lto_module_create()`` returns that the file is an LLVM bitcode file, the linker then iterates over the module using ``lto_module_get_symbol_name()`` and ``lto_module_get_symbol_attribute()`` to get all symbols defined and referenced.
+If ``lto_module_create()`` returns that the file is an LLVM37 bitcode file, the linker then iterates over the module using ``lto_module_get_symbol_name()`` and ``lto_module_get_symbol_attribute()`` to get all symbols defined and referenced.
 This information is added to the linker's global symbol table.

 The lto* functions are all implemented in a shared object libLTO.
-This allows the LLVM LTO code to be updated independently of the linker tool.
+This allows the LLVM37 LTO code to be updated independently of the linker tool.
 On platforms that support it, the shared object is lazily loaded.

 Phase 2 : Symbol Resolution